Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 #### FengYun 2 series
 - **FengYun 2H**, and **FengYun 2G** broadcast a **linearly polarized S-VISSR** signal containing 5 channels (1 visible, 4 infrared) at a fairly high quality - 1.25 km/px for the singular VIS channel and 5 km/px for the 4 IR channels.
 - This signal is very prone to corruption because of lacking FEC, which often causes misplaced/missing lines.
 You can use [HRPTEgor's S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the default `FengYun 2 S-VISSR` pipeline to remedy this.
-- FengYun 2H broadcasts dead (empty) LRIT every hour (except 5:30Z and every 6 hours onwards) on 1690.5 MHz, this leads to the second image being cut at about 57%.
+- FengYun 2H broadcasts dead (empty) LRIT every 3 hours starting at 00:48Z on 1690.5 MHz, this leads to the second image being cut at about 57%.
 - During the eclipse season (near equinoxes), these satellites lose track of the sun and end up not transmitting any imagery 17:00Z-19-00Z.
 The transmission might be off, or a jumpy S-VISSR signal with no data might be present instead.

 > Reception note: FengYun 2H has been experiencing issues with the power amplifier, causing significant fluctuations in SNR.
 Usually they clear up in a few minutes, but the broadcast strength end up being below nominal for a while after.